-If you're PostgreSQL database is hosted on Amazon RDS, Heroku or another hosting service that does not allow shell access to the database instances, you won't be able to use the Connection Client and will instead need to connect directly.
-If you're database is on Amazon RDS please visit the RDS setup documentation to first enable chartio to your security group before following these steps.
+If your PostgreSQL database is hosted on Amazon RDS, Heroku or another hosting service that does not allow shell access to the database instances, you won't be able to use the Connection Client and will instead need to connect directly.
+If your database is on Amazon RDS, please visit the RDS setup documentation to first enable Chartio to your security group before following these steps.

-host - the host name or IP address of the server your database is hosted on
+Hostname or IP - the Hostname or IP address of the server your database is hosted on

 If you have already established a database connection but something is going wrong, please read our documentation on database connection debugging.